 12. Thread the ribbon, and bring it to the back making a straight stitch close to the base of the rose.
 Use this stitch to cover any visible stitches made with floss earlier.
 Secure the ribbon at the back.

-Here are two roses different in size that are made using 7mm wide silk ribbon (left) and 13mm silk ribbon (right).
-As you see the size of a rose depends on how wide the ribbon is.
-For even larger roses use 32 mm wide ribbon.
+Here I’m comparing two roses different in size that are made using 7mm wide silk ribbon (left) and 13mm silk ribbon (right).
+The size of a rose depends on how wide the ribbon is.
+So if you need tiny flowers, use 7mm ribbon, and play with wider ribbons for bigger roses.
+You can use any ribbon width you like, for example, for huge roses you can use 32 mm wide ribbon.
+It’s easier to wrap wider ribbon into rose than a thinner one.
+I wouldn’t recommend using 4mm-wide ribbons for that they are too thin, and they are made for stitching with them.